mrblackus/generator-angular-wakanda/README.md

 * The one at the root where you can call tasks like `grunt wakCopy`
 * The one in your angularApp folder which contains exactly the same kind of tasks as you would expect from a regular Gruntfile.js made with `yo angular` like `grunt serve`, `grunt build` …

+##Angular subgenerators available

+In your angularApp folder, you can run any of the [official yeoman generator-angular subgenerators](https://github.com/yeoman/generator-angular/blob/master/readme.md#generators).

 ##Contributors